henchan/generator-drywall/README.md

     $ bower install

+### New App
-Minify, uglify javascripts and serve the new app
+Minify, uglify javascripts and serve your new app

     $ grunt